Monmouth Beach Gallery …

 Supreme Surf — along the Monmouth Beach coast, Fall 2022 (Jack Flaherty Photo).

 Brian Boru O’Brien — a Monmouth Beach native and accomplished Broadway stage performer — seen with fellow cast members of the Broadway hit, “Chicago the Musical,” 2021.
 Brian made his theatrical debut in “Steel Pier” in 1997 and followed with work in: “Spamlalot,” “Beauty and the Beast,” “Annie Get Your Gun,” and “Promises, Promises.”
-A talented dancer-singer, Brian has acted in the Tony-winning Chicago for 10 years.
-It has all been a “dream come true” for the Seton Hall University graduate who never took a dance class.
+A talented dancer-singer, Brian acted in the Tony-winning Chicago for 10 years before moving on in 2023.
+It’s all been a “dream come true” for the Seton Hall University graduate who never took a dance class.
 MORE INFO.

 Good & Hot — James Caverly owner of Booskerdoo Coffee Roastery & Bakery at his Monmouth Beach store, 2017.
 The popular spot opened in the town’s mini-mall in 2011 offering “really really delicious things from really really nice people.”
-Growing in popularity and prestige, Booskerdoo now has six locations.
-MORE INFO.
+Growing in popularity and prestige, Booskerdoo now has seven locations — MORE INFO.

 Willie Horner’s shack off Patten Avenue, 1980s.
 A WW II US Army vet and 15-year borough public works employee, died in 1986.